kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 type PlacementGenerator interface {
     Name() string

-    // GeneratePlacements generates a list of potential Placements for the given PodGroup and PodSet.
+    // GeneratePlacements generates a list of potential Placements for the given PodGroup.
     // Each Placement represents a candidate set of resources (e.g., nodes matching a selector)
-    // and potential DRA allocations where the PodSet might be scheduled.
+    // and potential DRA allocations where the PodGroup might be scheduled.
-    GeneratePlacements(ctx context.Context, state *framework.CycleState, podGroup *PodGroupInfo, podSet *PodSetInfo, parentPlacements []*Placement) ([]*Placement, *framework.Status)
+    GeneratePlacements(ctx context.Context, state *framework.CycleState, podGroup *PodGroupInfo, parentPlacements []*Placement) ([]*Placement, *framework.Status)
 }
 ```